 Regardless of their size, HI car seat law requires that children ride in a harnessed car seat until at least their 4th birthday.
 Manufacturers also require that they are 40 pounds and mature enough to sit properly for the whole drive (often not until 5, 6 or even older).

 Hawaii Booster Seat Law

-Hawaii requires children to ride in a booster seat until they reach 8 years old (the statute says “through 7 years”) or 4’9″ – but be aware that taking a child out of a booster at that age is extremely unsafe even if it’s a legal choice.
+Hawaii requires children to ride in a booster seat until they reach 10 years old or 4’9″ under the 2022 law.
 Most children do not fit properly in an adults seatbelt until 10-12 years old, when they pass the 5-step test.